Associate in Applied Science (AAS)

-The Southern Tier Paramedic Program (STPP) is a joint venture of Lourdes Hospital and SUNY Broome Community College.
-The STPP mission is to provide the community with outstanding paramedics in a timely and affordable manner.
+The Lourdes Hospital Paramedic Program delivered at SUNY Broome Community College.
+Lourdes Hospital Paramedi Program's mission is to provide the community with outstanding paramedics in a timely and affordable manner.
 Offered are an associate degree (AAS) and the opportunity to sit for the NYS examination for certification as an Emergency Medical Technician-Paramedic (EMT-P).

 This permits students on a part-time track to obtain EMT-CC certification about halfway through the program.

 - Students will develop conceptual, technical, and interpersonal competence by meeting all knowledge (cognitive), skill (psychomotor), and behavioral (affective) objectives of the National Standard Curricula and New York State Department of Health.

 - Students will develop contextual, integrative, and adaptive competence of a professional entry-level paramedic.

 - Students will demonstrate a level of knowledge, skills and values necessary to be capable of functioning as both in-hospital and out-of-hospital providers.

 - Students will apply the fundamental knowledge of the Emergency Medical System (EMS).